code-a11ly/learning/c++/readme.md

 ### About:

-C++ ou cpp is a fast programing language, which was created based on C, but them what are the differences between then? well C covers every aspect of the C++ exept OOP (Object Oriented Programing), which is the inovation of C++.
+C++ ou cpp is a fast programing language, which was created based on C, but then what are the differences between then? well C covers every aspect of the C++ exept OOP (Object Oriented Programing), which is the inovation of C++.

-### WHEN AND WHO MADE:
+### When and who made: